WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/beforeCreateArticle.md

 ## When

-Before sending a new article to the Studio or Enterprise Server system.
+Before sending a new article to the Studio Server system.

 ## Where